 B. Other key books are:

 John Black's Pictorial History of Honey Grove, Texas, 1880-1925

 One Hundred Years.
 Honey Grove Centennial History 1873-1973

 School Yearbooks (available on this site in the Education section)

 Larry Dobbs and Rebecca Shirley history books.
 His work is on the communities north of Honey Grove.
 His books, which contain many photographs, include: Families of the New Salem Cemetery, Selfs, Texas (Part 1, Part 2, Part 3, Part 4, Part 5, Part 6; Will Morgan Plantation & Honey Grove, the Early Years; Joe Goss Plantation and King Cotton at Honey Grove, Texas; Families of the Shiloh Cemetery (for the communities of Shiloh, Greens Chapel and Selfs); The Photographic Works & Collection of Elmer John Tyler; A History of Bois d'Arc Springs and the Greens Chapel Community (Part 1, Part 2), Ubell, Fannin County, A History of Monkstown and the Surrounding Area (Part 1, Part 2, Part 3, Part 4, Part 5, Part 6)

 Obituary, Anniversary, Reunion and other "scrapbooks" in the Local History Room of the Honey Grove Library.

 We will be developing this section of our website.

-Some of the early Honey Grove newspapers are online at the Portal of Texas, and more will be online in the coming months.
+Honey Grove newspapers are online at the Portal of Texas History,

 See this section of our website which include business directories, phone books and other directories.